wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 3. Go to <a target="_blank" href="https://training.linuxfoundation.org/linux-courses/system-administration-training/kubernetes-fundamentals">https://training.linuxfoundation.org/linux-courses/system-administration-training/kubernetes-fundamentals</a> and pay for the $300 exam plus $199 more if you want to take their class.

-   If you have a Registration code: <a target="_blank" href="https://trainingportal.linuxfoundation.org/redeem">https://trainingportal.linuxfoundation.org/redeem</a>
+   Alternately, if you have a Registration code: <a target="_blank" href="https://trainingportal.linuxfoundation.org/redeem">https://trainingportal.linuxfoundation.org/redeem</a>

 4. Find dates and times when you're in a quiet private indoor place where no one else (co-workers) are near.